 Safe Living

 Safety in the Residence Halls may not be the first thought on a student's mind, but it should be their main concern.
-While on-campus housing offers a great place to meet new friends and socialize, they can also be dangerous if the proper precautions aren't taken.
+While on-campus housing offers a great place to meet new friends and socialize, it can also be dangerous if the proper precautions aren't taken.
 With a solid security plan and some safeguards in place, you can stay safe in your home away from home.

 Have a Personal Security Plan

-Do you know how to get in contact with the University Public Safety?
-Where is the SMSU Public Safety Department located?
-What do I do in an emergency?
 The answers to the previous questions should be as important to you as those on an important exam.
-Once you know your schedule, it's very important that you share that information with your family and someone you trust as part of the security plan.
-Planning different walking routes between classes and your dorm is a great way to protect you from being followed.
-SMSU Public Safety Department encourages the "Buddy System" when students travel from dorms and residences to the downtown area for a night of relaxation and entertainment.
+Once you know your schedule, it's very important to share that information with your family and someone you trust as part of your security plan.
+Planning different walking routes between classes and your dorm is a great way to protect yourself from being followed.
+University Public Safety encourages the "Buddy System" when students travel from dorms and residences to the downtown area for a night of relaxation and entertainment.
 The "Buddy System" also works if you are out late working on a class project or studying.

 Security in your Residence Hall Room